jamesmcm/s3rename/README.md

   updated (so any keys moved out of the scope of these rules will no longer have the expiry rules applied).
 In the future a specific command to update expiry rules may be added.
-* s3rename does not support custom keys for encrypted buckets (i.e. if your key is not generated and stored by AWS).
+* s3rename does not support custom encryption keys for encrypted buckets (i.e. if your encryption key is not generated and stored by AWS).
 This could be added in a future version.
 * The rename operation is not fully atomic (since it involves separate CopyObject and DeleteObject requests) - this means that if